davsde-7/cardav/README.md

 ```bash
 npm install
 ```
 4. Edit 'app.js' to connect to your MongoDB db.
-Swap out the green text on line 24, in our example that would be 'mongodb://localhost/m7011e'
+Swap out the string on line 24, in our example that would be 'mongodb://localhost/m7011e'
 ```javascript
 mongoose.connect('mongodb://localhost/m7011e', {useNewUrlParser:  true, useUnifiedTopology:  true, useCreateIndex:true});
 ```